ZhijieLiu029/learngit/readme.txt

 Just for test GIT how to control version.
 My stupid boss still prefers SVN.
 Creating a new branch is quick.
+This line was typed in the branch dev.